 Quick and easy to knit and crochet with, big yarns are ideal for winter and making bold statements.
 You’ll need big needles or a big hook for this yarn – up to 20mm thick.
 Perfect for bold scarves and coats, as well as cosy cushions and throws.
 Can be used with hooks from around 15mm and larger!!!

-If you’re taking on a large project and need a lot of one particular type of yarn, you should pay attention to the dye lot numbers.
-You will normally find this on the ball band (another name for the label that is normally wrapped around yarn).
-Because of the nature of dyes (especially so with hand-dyed yarn), one batch of yarn can be ever so slightly different in colour to another.
-The difference might be subtle enough that you wouldn’t notice it on the shelves in your local yarn store, but once you start making it can be really visible when you change from one ball to another.
+Pay attention to the dye lot numbers.
+You will normally find this on the ball band/label.
+Because of the nature of dyes, one batch of yarn can be ever so slightly different in colour to another.
+The difference might be subtle enough that you wouldn’t notice it at first, but once you start making it can be really visible when you change from one ball to another.

 If you’re thinking about tackling a big project, the last thing you want is to run out of yarn and then find out that it’s no longer available!
 Always make sure you have enough yarn to complete your project, stockists can run out and sometimes yarns will be discontinued.

 If you found this tutorial useful, why not check out some more!